GabeScott/standard-works-vault/General Conference/2002 October - To Men of the Priesthood.md

 I give you one example.
 The first young woman to receive a loan has now completed a year of training and has applied for funds for her last year of training.
 She is studying to become a dental assistant.

 Previous to this she worked in a restaurant earning $130.00 a month.
-It is anticipated that when she completes her training in a short time she will receive $650.00 a month to begin with—an immediate 500 percent increase.
+It is anticipated that when she completes her training, in a short time she will receive $650.00 a month to begin with—an immediate 500 percent increase.
 That will grow through the years.

 What a marvelous difference a few dollars make when they are properly applied.
 Now, you multiply her experience by 5,000.
 It is a most remarkable thing to contemplate.
 Students are receiving training to become mechanics, systems analysts, administrative consultants, nursing technicians, information systems technicians, nurses, hospital workers, computer programmers, computer engineers, fashion designers, accountants, electricians, English teachers, bakers, hotel administrators, and graphic designers, to name a few.